 All survey interviews were carried out face-to-face, and only female interviewers were used given the sensitive nature of the survey.
 At the end of the interview the respondents were offered the possibility to provide additional information in the form of a short self-completion questionnaire.
 Respondents were also provided with information about how to seek support, which was done in such a way as to ensure that they were not put at further risk.

-The results of the survey will be presented on 05 March 2014 at the high-level conference “Violence against women across the EU: Abuse at home, work, in public and online” in Brussels and made available on this website.
+The results of the survey were presented on 5 March 2014 at the high-level conference “Violence against women across the EU: Abuse at home, work, in public and online” in Brussels and are available on this website.